International call: validation of semi-automatic Craniofacial Superimposition

 AI-guided Craniofacial Superimposition

 In recent decades, AI has made it possible to automate repetitive or tedious tasks for humans ( e.g., the automation of industrial processes or cleaning tasks), as well as to surpass humans in performing complex tasks (for example, the processing of massive amounts of data to extract new knowledge).
 The CFS technique has not been an exception.
-Panacea, in collaboration with the University of Granada, has recently developed automatic approaches to accurately locate anthropometric landmarks in facial photographs and 3D skull models, estimate facial pose, subject-to-camera-distance and soft tissue thickness, automatically perform skull-face overlay and compute a ranking of potential matches for an unknown skull.
+Panacea, in collaboration with the University of Granada, has recently developed automatic approaches to accurately locate anthropometric landmarks in facial photographs and 3D skull models, estimate facial pose, subject-to-camera-distance, and soft tissue thickness, automatically perform skull-face overlay and compute a ranking of potential matches for an unknown skull.
 In addition to these automatic algorithms, Skeleton-ID is the only software on the market that provides all the tools needed by a forensic expert to manually and accurately tackle CFS and come to a final decision.

 The validation study

 With the aim of validating this technology, we have teamed up with Prof. Erin Kimmerle (the Florida Institute of Forensic Anthropology & Applied Science at the University of South Florida) and J.P.
-Baraybar (Transregional Forensic Coordinator at International Committee of the Red Cross) to design a pilot study with contemporary, real-life cases from the former Institute’s donated skeletal collection; and would like to offer the opportunity to participate in this pioneering study to any experts/non-experts willing to do so.
+Baraybar (Transregional Forensic Coordinator at the International Committee of the Red Cross) to design a pilot study with contemporary, real-life cases from the former Institute’s donated skeletal collection; and would like to offer the opportunity to participate in this pioneering study to any experts/non-experts willing to do so.

 All participants will have access, through Skeleton-ID software, to a set of 30 skull 3D models and a number of AM photographs of the corresponding subjects.
-Participants will also be provided with automatic landmark location in both photographs and 3D skulls, and a list of candidates for each skull ranked according to Panacea’s automatic superimposition algorithm.
+Participants will also be provided with automatic landmark locations in both photographs and 3D skulls, and a list of candidates for each skull ranked according to Panacea’s automatic superimposition algorithm.
 Making use of Skeleton-ID tools, and following MEPROCS standards [Damas et al., 2015], they will be asked to solve the 30 PM vs 30 AM underlying identification problems.

 Analysing the results and insights relayed by the participants in this pilot case study will allow us to assess the reliability of the proposed AI-guided methodology while providing the scientific community and forensic practitioners with a replicable validation study of the CFS technique over an unprecedented number of CFS problems, 900 cross-comparisons.